AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 Secondly users should link the same dataset metadata record to the online resource.
 **Associated resources** menu select **Add link**.
 This will open a new screen.
 Users should firstly select the correct Protocol for their service, then enter in the url of their service.
-Then select the appropriate layer for the service from the **Resource name** field, which should automatically populate with a list of service records.
+For WMS, select the appropriate layer for the service from the **Resource name** field, which should automatically populate with a list of layers.
+For a non-WMS service the SSDI won't automatically take the name of the service, so give it a suitable resource name.
 Finally click **Add Link**, and check that the online resource has been added.
 This step should be repeated for every online resource affiliated with the dataset.